 Safety and Precautions

 The performance of this posture involves leg balance.
-Those new to the practice, especially the elderly people, should take care.
+Those new to the practice, especially the elderly people, should be taken care of.
 Performing the posture near a corner where two walls meet is safe.
-In case of loosing balance, they could reach for the wall and avoid falling on the ground.
+In case of losing balance, they could reach for the wall and avoid falling to the ground.

 This one is easier to master.
 Therefore it requires no preparatory pose.
-However, performing Tadasana will makes this pose more easier to master.
+However, performing Tadasana will make this pose easier to master.

 Stand erect.
-Keep a distance of one feet between the legs.
+Keep a distance of one foot between the legs.

-Raise your arms up keeping the palms closer in Anjali Mudra.
-Inner sides of the upper arms should touch the ears.
-Keep the eye sight on any object in front of you.
+Raise your arms keeping the palms closer in Anjali Mudra.
+The inner sides of the upper arms should touch the ears.
+Keep your eyesight on any object in front of you.